Structural differences and limitations with MongoDB

 MongoDB workspaces do not support upsert.

-For MongoDB workspaces, you cannot write the destination data to container artifacts.
+For MongoDB workspaces, you cannot write the destination data to a container repository.

 For MongoDB workspaces, there is no option to run post-job scripts after a job.